SelenaSmall/toy_robot/README.md

 ***

 ## Installation
-Environment: Built on Mac OSx using Ruby -v 2.4.1
+Environment: Built on Mac OSX 10.11.6 using Ruby -v 2.4.1

 Make sure you have the correct version of ruby installed https://www.ruby-lang.org/en/documentation/installation/

 Clone this Repo
 > $ git clone https://github.com/selenasmall/toy_robot.git

 In root of the app run bundle install